Multipartite quantum entanglement in $\mathcal{PT}$-symmetric molecular optomechanics: Nonreciprocal enhancement and thermal resilience to \SI{500}{\kelvin}: Results and discussion

-A paramount finding and a defining characteristic of our work is the remarkable thermal robustness of the generated entanglement, a discovery that unequivocally positions molecular optomechanics as a compelling, high-potential platform for groundbreaking high-ambient temperature quantum technologies.
-As vividly demonstrated in \Cref{fig:Thermal_Rob}, the three primary bipartite entanglement channels examined: intercavity ($E_{ac}$), cavity-molecule ($E_{aB1}$, $E_{cB2}$) and even intricate vibration-vibration entanglement ($E_{B_1B_2}$) persist robustly at temperatures far exceeding the stringent cryogenic demands typically associated with conventional optomechanical systems.
+A key finding of our work is the thermal robustness of the generated entanglement, a discovery that establishes molecular optomechanics as a promising,high-potential platform for high-ambient temperature quantum technologies.
+As demonstrated in \Cref{fig:Thermal_Rob}, the three primary bipartite entanglement channels examined: intercavity ($E_{ac}$), cavity-molecule ($E_{aB1}$, $E_{cB2}$) and even intricate vibration-vibration entanglement ($E_{B_1B_2}$) persist robustly at temperatures far exceeding the stringent cryogenic demands typically associated with conventional optomechanical systems.
+While our simulations predict entanglement persistence to \SI{500}{\kelvin}, this represents the theoretical ceiling limited by material stability (molecular desorption, cavity degradation) rather than quantum correlation breakdown~\cite{Roelli2024, Xiang2024}.
+The significance lies in establishing theoretical foundations and identifying parameter regimes where $\mathcal{PT}$-symmetric enhancement provides advantages over alternative approaches.

-While our theoretical model predicts the survival of the entanglement up to \SI{700}{\kelvin}, it is essential to interpret this result in the context of material science.
-The practical operational ceiling for a device built from currently available materials would likely be limited by molecular desorption of surfaces, which becomes significant at temperatures above $\sim$\SI{500}{\kelvin}~\cite{Roelli2024, Xiang2024}.
-The key insight from our analysis is not that the operation at \SI{700}{\kelvin} is feasible, but rather that within the realistic high-temperature regime (up to \SI{500}{\kelvin}), all entanglement channels remain exceptionally robust and close to their maximum values.
-The extension of the plot to 7\SI{700}{\kelvin} serves to illustrate that the underlying quantum correlations are so resilient that they would persist even in a thermal environment where the physical materials themselves have begun to fail.
-This enormous "thermal headroom" is the defining practical advantage of our system, promising unprecedented stability and performance at and well above room temperature.

-This remarkable theoretical resilience, which significantly surpasses previous benchmarks, is not merely due to the collective enhancement $\sqrt{N}$ alone.
-It is a direct consequence of the synergistic interplay of three key factors: (i) the inherent thermal robustness endowed by ultra-high frequency molecular vibrations, (ii) the active stabilization afforded by the engineered $\mathcal{PT}$-symmetric gain and loss, and (iii) the noise-shielding capabilities of the directional nonreciprocal coupling.
-This unique combination allows our system to suppress decoherence effects to an unprecedented degree.